Over 400 Advertisers Hit Pause On Facebook, Threatening $70 Billion Juggernaut

 Facebook has more than 8 million advertisers, and the vast majority are small businesses who do not spend anywhere near the $60 million that Pathmatics estimates P&G spent across Facebook and Instagram in the last month.
 Last year, the top 100 spenders on Facebook made up just 6% of the company's total ad revenue, according to Pathmatics.

-For many advertisers, there is little choice: social media lets them reach specific groups of people at a fraction of the cost of a television commercial.
+For many advertisers, there is little choice: Social media lets them reach specific groups of people at a fraction of the cost of a television commercial.

 Take presumptive Democratic presidential nominee Joe Biden.
 He is an outspoken critic of Facebook – and his campaign is one of the company's biggest recent ad spenders.

-Note: Editor's note: Facebook and Microsoft are among NPR's financial supporters.